sinai-sawn-perez/azure-network-protocols/README.md

 <img src="https://github.com/user-attachments/assets/e1094451-e70a-4c5f-8714-d933980f8a21" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In the Windows VM, filter for SSH traffic using Wireshark.
-Open PowerShell and "SSH into" the Linux VM using its private IP address.
+Open PowerShell and "SSH into" the Ubuntu VM using its private IP address.
 Type commands and observe the SSH traffic in Wireshark.
 </p>
 <br />